kubeslice-ent/external-dns-new/demo/README.md

 ## Stackpath

-Expected Result: 2 A Records for `stackpath.marchesi.dev`, each pointing to the external IP of one of the `nginx` Load Balancers.
+Expected Result: 2 A Records for `stackpath.marchesi.dev`, each pointing to the external IP of one of the `nginx` Load Balancers. **Note:** You should have different IPs, manually set in the manifests to the Node's public IP.

 ![Stackpath Expected Result](assets/sp-expected-1.png)